horstoeko/zugferd/README.md

 ## Usage

-For detailed explanation you may have a look in the [examples](https://github.com/horstoeko/zugferd/tree/master/examples) of this package and the documentation attached to every release.
+For detailed explanation you may have a look in the [examples](https://github.com/horstoeko/zugferd/tree/master/examples) of this package, the documentation attached to every release or our [wiki](https://github.com/horstoeko/zugferd/wiki).

 ### Configuration

-This library can be configured in various ways.
-For more information please visit our [Wiki](https://github.com/horstoeko/zugferd/wiki/Configuration).
+Please visit the corresponding page in our [Wiki](https://github.com/horstoeko/zugferd/wiki/Configuration).

 ### Read a xml file